clarence-ave/clarence-ave.github.io/README.md

 The council is accepting objections via email or post.
 Below is a template you can use to make the process easier.
-Feel free to modify it to reflect your personal concerns.
+Feel free to copy&paste and modify it to reflect your personal concerns.
 All objections must be submitted by **Friday, 6 December 2024**.

 Send your objection to: **TROconsult@medway.gov.uk**